Straight to the Point

 Our favorite butane torch is the Iwatani PRO2 Culinary Butane Torch.
 It's no-frills, but a solid pick and has plenty of power and flame coverage.
 As for a propane option, we recommend the Bernzomatic TS8000.
 If serious firepower is what you're after, you'll be happy with it.

-Whether you’re looking to elevate your wok-cooking game, give a batch of torrijas a perfect caramelized sugar crust, sear some sous vide steaks, or angrily incinerate the remains of a failed baking project, a kitchen torch can be a useful tool.
+Whether you’re looking to elevate your wok-cooking game, give a batch of torrijas a perfect caramelized sugar crust, sear some sous vide steaks, or angrily incinerate the remains of a failed baking project (mwahaha), a kitchen torch is a useful—and fun— tool.

-Do you absolutely need a kitchen blowtorch?
+Do you absolutely need a butane torch?
 Probably not.
 But for anyone in the market for a new torch, or for those partial to pyrotechnics, this review is for you.
 To find the best ones, we tested nine kitchen torches, drawing from a range of butane and propane selections.
 Here are our favorites.

 The Winners, at a Glance